neondatabase/website/content/docs/guides/neon-github-app.md

 The Neon GitHub App is currently in **private preview**.
 To start using it, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview.
 </Admonition>

-The Neon GitHub App lets you connect a Neon project to a GitHub application repository and set up a workflow that creates a database branch with each pull request.
+The Neon GitHub App is designed to integrate your Neon project with a GitHub application and provide a basic GitHub Actions workflow that creates a database Neon branch with each pull request.
+This guide will walk you through the following steps:

-A database branch is an isolated copy of your data, allowing you to create production-like application previews to accelerate review and collaboration.
+- Adding the Neon GitHub App
+- Connecting a Neon project to a GitHub repository
+- Adding a GitHub Actions workflow

+The provided sample workflow, which creates a database branch for each pull request, serves as a basic template, which you can expand upon to develop more sophisticated workflows.
+Potential enhancements include adding actions that deploy production-like preview environments, run database migrations, run validation tests, and more.

 ## Prerequisites